Oswaldo Cabrera Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 21st in the league with a collective 8.3 strikeouts per nine innings.
+- The Angels pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Angels have a 3.73 team ERA that ranks 10th across all MLB pitching staffs.
+- The Angels' 3.62 team ERA ranks ninth across all MLB pitching staffs.

-- Angels pitchers combine to surrender 14 home runs (0.9 per game), the seventh-fewest in baseball.
+- The Angels allow the sixth-fewest home runs in baseball (14 total, 0.8 per game).

-- The Angels will look to Suarez (0-1) in his third start of the season.
+- Canning (0-0) gets the start for the Angels, his second of the season.

-- His most recent time out came out of the bullpen on Monday when the lefty threw 2/3 innings against the Boston Red Sox while giving up hits.
+- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.